heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 `kubeadm init` generates another kubeconfig file `super-admin.conf` that contains a certificate with `Subject: O = system:masters, CN = kubernetes-super-admin`. `system:masters` is a break-glass, super user group that bypasses the authorization layer (for example RBAC).
 Do not share the `super-admin.conf` file with anyone.
 It is recommended to move the file to a safe location.

-See [Generating kubeconfig files for additional users](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users) on how to use `kubeadm kubeconfig user` to generate kubeconfig files for additional users.
+See [](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubeconfig-additional-users) on how to use `kubeadm kubeconfig user` to generate kubeconfig files for additional users.

 Make a record of the `kubeadm join` command that `kubeadm init` outputs.
-You need this command to [join nodes to your cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#join-nodes).
+You need this command to [](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#join-nodes).

 The token is used for mutual authentication between the control-plane node and the joining nodes.
 The token included here is secret.
 Keep it safe, because anyone with this token can add authenticated nodes to your cluster.
 These tokens can be listed, created, and deleted with the `kubeadm token` command.
 See the [kubeadm reference guide](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-token/).